 The first step is to peel the melons.
 From top to bottom, left to right: cantaloupe, orange flesh honeydew, hami, honeydew, galia, sharlyn.
 The melons will be arranged in this configuration for the rest of the series.

 Next, cut the melon into flat, rectangular planks about 1cm thick.
 I had an extraordinarily hard time cutting uniform, flat, rectangular planks from a round, hollow melon filled with seeds.
-Ideally the planks would come from the sweet, inner section closest to the seeds, but it was very hard to cut nice planks from this area because the melon is not very thick.
 I had a terrible yield and blended the unused, misshapen parts into juice.

 Weigh the melon planks.
-Pour an amount of water equal to 0.74x the weight of the melons into a bowl.
+Following Modernist Cuisine‘s compressed melon terrine recipe, pour water equal to 0.74x the weight of the melons into a bowl.
 Dissolve an amount of calcium equal to 0.005x the weight of the water into the water (0.5% calcium solution).
 Vacuum seal the melon planks with the water.
 Modernist cuisine says to rest the vacuum sealed planks for 20 minutes, but I let them rest in the refrigerator overnight because it was too late for me to continue at the end of the day.

 Compressing a melon intensifies the color and changes the texture, just like it did for compressed watermelon sashimi